TheBenster/TOP-shopping-cart/README.md

 - Testing Library for React
 - External API (details to be added later)

+## Site URL
+Deployed on Netlify, you can check it out here: https://superlative-llama-24aba1.netlify.app/

 ## Features

-- Browse and search for products
+- Browse and search for products, filter for specific categories.
 - Add products to the shopping cart
 - Update quantities and remove items from the cart
-- Proceed to checkout (functionality to be added)
+- Proceed to checkout
-- Integration with a third-party API for product data (details to be added later)
+- Integration with a third-party API for product data (fakestore API)

 ## Getting Started